hashgraph/stablecoin-studio/sdk/README.md

 ### Rescue
-Transfers an amount of tokens existing in the treasury account to the account that invokes de operation.
+Transfers an amount of tokens existing in the treasury account to the account that invokes the operation.
 The operating account must have the rescue role.

 **Spec:**